 Thursday, October 18, 2018

 The rise of trade protectionism, authoritarianism, China, and data competition are all critical drivers of the global economy.
-We have seen the consequences of these drivers in the move to Brexit, the election of Trump, the promotion of rival trade and financial arrangements by the Chinese, and cyber operations that are a form of societal warfare.
-The political and economic equilibria of an open...
+We have seen the consequences of these drivers in the move to Brexit, the election of Trump, the promotion of rival trade and financial arrangements by the Chinese, and cyber operations that are a form of societal warfare...
 More >

 Lecture: Center for Chinese Studies | October 18 | 4-6 p.m. | 370 Dwinelle Hall